Coach (TV series): Series finale

 The 200th and final episode of the sitcom, titled "Leaving Orlando", aired on ABC on May 14, 1997.
 The final scene in the final episode featured the whole cast thanking the audience for eight and a half years of the show and showing a plaque commemorating it, with cast member Jerry Van Dyke denying the series ending, thinking the show must go on.
 But the cast and director finally tell Van Dyke that the show is truly over, with Van Dyke still denying the show's finale: As the lights go out, Van Dyke mumbles, "I don't care what you say, I'm coming to work Monday."

 The final episode also includes an epilogue showing that Hayden retired from coaching and moved back to his cabin in Minnesota to raise his son, with Christine being a working wife at a local station.
 Luther also retired and continued his relationship with Doris, building a Graceland style manor as tribute to his idol, Elvis Presley.
 Howard and Shirley sold their collection of rare Barbie dolls, using the capital to acquire and manage a successful dinner theatre in Florida.
 Dauber succeeded Hayden as the head coach of the Breakers, winning back-to-back Super Bowl championships and going on to join the Monday Night Football announcing team after his retirement from football.
 The final scene shows a 10-year-old Tim having two friends who bear a striking resemblance to child versions of Dauber and Luther.

 Syndication

 The show entered local syndication reruns in September 1993.
 Reruns have also previously aired on Antenna TV, ReelzChannel, WGN America, USA Network, Nick at Nite and TBS.

 Netflix discontinued Coach on September 15, 2015.

-Roku currently offers the entire series (sans the Pilot episode) free on demand.
+Roku currently offers the entire series free on demand.

-The entire run of the series is currently being shown on Amazon Prime.
-(This update was posted on July 12, 2025.)
+The entire run of the series is currently being shown on Amazon Prime as of December 13, 2025.